Yeeons/Parachute/README.md

   - Goto your scripts panel, select the Parachute script
     - Goto load paragraph styles, select and load Parachute
 - Rename the folder to the font you want to use
-- Double click • Master font (replace font)
+- Double click $ master paragraph style (replace font)
   - Click on Basic Character Formats on the menu on the side
     - Change the font family